A topic from the subject of Synthesis in Chemistry.

 Introduction

 Combinatorial chemistry is a powerful tool for the rapid synthesis and screening of large libraries of compounds.
-It is based on the principle of parallel synthesis, in which multiple reactions are carried out simultaneously in a single reaction vessel.
-This approach allows for the generation of vast numbers of compounds in a relatively short amount of time, and it can be used to identify lead compounds for drug discovery, materials science, and other applications.
+It is based on the principle of parallel synthesis, in which multiple reactions are carried out simultaneously, often using automation.
+This approach allows for the generation of vast numbers of compounds in a relatively short amount of time, enabling the identification of lead compounds for drug discovery, materials science, and other applications.
+The efficiency stems from creating and testing many variations simultaneously rather than individually.

 Basic Concepts